AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements.md

 {sample :height 240}GANTT\_NEW\_Elements\_11{sample}

-For **Resource** chart, the following fields are available:
+For **Resource** chart, these fields are available in formatting functions:

 * `id`
 * `name`
 * `start`
 * `end`

-Here...
+Here a formatting function is used to calculate and display the duration of each period as well as the value of a custom field:

 ```
 // configure labels of periods